jiwon-seattle/Capstone/capstone/Proposal.md

 Signal is a mobile application that share locations where they have non-reception or bad-recaiption.

-Use Case
+### Use Case

-Have you ever encountered a situation that when you went on a trip and found that area has no signal at all?
-Have you drived along the long way to the destination and lost a reception so you had to find the ways without convinient map services provided from phone?
-Are you a active explorer of nature and want to know there possibly are a few spots where you can use your phone with service?
+Have you ever encountered a situation that when you went on a trip and found that area has no signal at all?<br/> Have you driven along the long way to the destination and lost a reception so you had to find the ways without convenient map services provided from the phone?<br/> Are you an active explorer of nature and want to know there possibly are a few spots where you can use your phone with service?

-This product will provide the platform that people share the bad/non reception area information.
+This product will provide the platform that people share the bad/non-reception area information.
 A user is able to report the reception information on the Signal app.
-Based on information, Users could prepare before having a unexpectable reception issue.
-User also could find the secret service spots in non-reception area.
+Based on information, Users could prepare before having an unexpectable reception issue.
+Users also could find the secret service spots in the non-reception area.

-This product will offer notification feature that if you are closer to the area, the app let you know beforehand so that users could be informed that they will lose a reception soon.
+This product will offer a notification feature that if you are closer to the area, the app lets you know beforehand so that users could be informed that they will lose a reception soon.

 ## Minimum Viable Product

 User registration (database storage)
 User login/sign-out (with database authentication)
 Map UI that receives current user location